Benohene/pb_majestic_cloding/README.md

 - To my mentor Daisy Mc Girr, Daisy always goes above and beyond.
 Even outside of project planning she is great for advice and is a great help to the Slack community too.
 Daisy became my Mentor midway through P2 and has been amazing to deal with, she is a great credit to CI and the whole community.

-- Also a big one goes to my wife for the support and helping the kids throughout eventhough it was not an easy journey
+- Also a big one goes to my wife for the support and for helping the kids throughout even though it was not an easy journey